metabase/metabase/docs/administration-guide/20-custom-maps.md

 ### Map Tile Server

-If you'd like to use a map tile server other than OpenStreetMaps, simply add the map tile server URL to the first field on the page.
+As mentioned above, Metabase uses the OpenStreetMaps tile server.
+However, if your organization requires a different look or level of detail in your map visualizations, you can change the map tile server by adding the map tile server URL to the first field on the page.

-### Custom Maps
+### Custom Region Maps

-Metabase also provides the option to add custom regional maps via GeoJSON.
-To get started, the `Add a map` button.
-A modal will appear.
-You will need to enter the name you'd like to use for the map, the URL for the GeoJSON file and the properties that you'd like to use to specify your region's identifier and display name.
+If you need a map that focuses on a specific region, you may want to upload a custom GeoJSON map.

+To get started, click the `Add a map` button.
+A modal will appear, asking for:

+ * The name of the map
+ * The URL of the GeoJSON file
+ * The JSON property that Metabase should use as your region's identifier (a distinct way of identifying this specific region map)
+ * The JSON property that Metabase should use as the sdisplay name (how the name of the region map appears in the user interface)

+If you do not currently have a GeoJSON file, there are many tools available to create one, such as [GeoJSON.io](https://www.geojson.io/).
+If you're just interested in reading more about GeoJSON, we recommend that you start [here](https://geojson.org/).

 ---